 - Use the tool + to add points around the surface

-- To acchieve a curved surface like our dome, keep your click on if will create a curved shape
+- To achieve a curved surface like our dome, hold down the click and drag the fader in the required direction to create a curved shape

-Step 9 : Adjust the Binarization threshold to make in indicate in blue what the projector see
+Step 9: Adjust the Binarization threshold to make it indicate in blue what the projector sees

 - Adjusting the Binarization threshold defines what the calibration will consider on the picture for each projector

-- In this final step, Kinetic Designer displays pictures on each projector one by one
+- In this final step, Modulo Player Remote displays pictures on each projector, one by one

-- At the end of this step, you should have a Success pop-up, click OK
+- At the end of this step, a Success pop-up will appear.
+Click OK

-Once the calibration is done, you could need in some cases to warp the entire picture of your group of projectors.
+Once the calibration is done, you might need to warp the entire picture of your group of projectors.

-- To do so we click on Global Warp
+- To do so, click on Global Warp

-- Go now to the Shape tab and then click on ON in order to enable the warping
+- Go to the Shape tab, and click on ON in order to enable the warping

-- As you use to do with usual Warping, by click on Configuration you can add columns and rows if needed
+- As you use to do with usual warping, you can click on Configuration to add columns and rows if needed